Graph-ICS/Graph-ICS/readme.md

 ## Contents

-1. Installing Debugging Tools from the Windows SDK
+1. Install Debugging Tools from the Windows SDK
-2. Installing Visual Studio
+2. Install Visual Studio
-3. Preparing CMake
+3. Prepare CMake
-4. Installing Qt
+4. Install Qt
-5. Installing and Build ITK
+5. Install and Build ITK
-6. Installing and Build OpenCV
+6. Install and Build OpenCV
 7. Download and configure the project (Graph-ICS)

-### 1. Installing Debugging Tools from the Windows SDK
+### 1. Install Debugging Tools from the Windows SDK

 Windows SDK contains a CDB Debugger, you will need it in case you want to debug the application on Qt.